Ann Olivarius: Career

 Olivarius is a co-founder of the trans-Atlantic law firm AO Advocates, which represents victims of childhood sexual abuse, and chair of the executive committee and senior partner at McAllister Olivarius.
 As a lawyer, she is known for representing victims of sexual harassment and sexual assault.
 This has included representing victims of nonconsensual pornography and other internet-based privacy violations, such as a precedent-setting case representing YouTube personality Chrissy Chambers.
-Olivarius represented a group of professors and students at the University of Rochester, of which two plaintiffs, Celeste Kidd and Jessica Cantlon, were named “Persons of the Year” by Time magazine in its cover story “Silence Breakers” in 2017.
+Olivarius represented a group of professors and students at the University of Rochester, of which two plaintiffs, Celeste Kidd and Jessica Cantlon, were named "Persons of the Year" by Time magazine in its cover story "Silence Breakers" in 2017.

 Olivarius has represented victims of other forms of discrimination.
 In 2017, she represented a British Sikh couple, who were turned away from an adoption agency because only white children were available, in a case against The Royal Borough of Windsor and Maidenhead that was supported by the Equality and Human Rights Commission.
 In 2019, she filed a lawsuit on behalf of plaintiffs against Mount Sinai Medical School alleging age and sex discrimination.

 In 2017, the British academic journal Nature named Olivarius as one of "Nature’s 10" people who mattered in science because of her work fighting sexual harassment at universities.
 That year she also became a Donaldson Fellow at the Yale School of Management, citing her as "a groundbreaking civil rights litigator".

 Olivarius established The Rhodes Project to study the lives and careers of Rhodes Scholars.
 In 2012, the American Civil Liberties Union (ACLU) included her in its list of nine most influential people in the history of Title IX.
 She received the Yale Women Lifetime Achievement Award from the Yale Alumni Association in 2019.
-Nelson Mandela praised Olivarius as “a lawyer who has advised me well and who has courageously advanced the cause of justice, and improved life opportunities, for hundreds of millions of women, blacks and disadvantaged, worldwide.”
+Nelson Mandela praised Olivarius as "a lawyer who has advised me well and who has courageously advanced the cause of justice, and improved life opportunities, for hundreds of millions of women, blacks and disadvantaged, worldwide."
 She has served on the boards of openDemocracy, Autistica, and Women Moving Millions and is a founding member of the UK Women's Equality Party.

-In December 2022, Olivarius was approved as Honorary King’s Counsel for her “leading role in the fields of women’s rights, sexual harassment and sexual abuse.
-On 31 December 2022, she was awarded Officer of the Order of the British Empire (OBE) in the New Year Honours List for services to justice and to women and equality.
+In December 2022, Olivarius was approved as Honorary King’s Counsel for her "leading role in the fields of women’s rights, sexual harassment and sexual abuse.
+On 31 December 2022, she was awarded Officer of the Order of the British Empire (OBE) in the 2023 New Year Honours for services to justice and to women and equality.

 Personal life

-Olivarius' spouse and law partner, Jef McAllister previously served as the Diplomatic Correspondent, White House Correspondent and London Bureau Chief for TIME Magazine.
+Olivarius' spouse and law partner, Jef McAllister previously served as the Diplomatic Correspondent, White House Correspondent and London Bureau Chief for Time magazine.